EGA-archive/LocalEGA-inbox/docs/index.rst

 Local EGA Inbox
 ================

-We use the OpenSSH SFTP server (version 7.8p5), on a Linux distribution (currently CentOS7).
+We use the OpenSSH SFTP server (version 9.5), on a Linux distribution (currently Debian 12).

 Authentication is performed by the Operating System, using the classic plugable mechanism (PAM), and username resolution module (called NSS).